Credit Transfer Policy

 6. Rules

-7. Transfer Credit - Mohawk will grant transfer credit on the basis of comparable course level learning outcomes, comparable credit hours, or accepted Ministry standards, subject to the following:
+The College will grant transfer credit course exemptions on the basis of comparable course level learning outcomes, comparable credit hours, and/or accepted Ministry standards, subject to the following:

-1. Courses governed by articulations are not subject to the restrictions outlined in this section where requirements are specifically stated in the agreement.
+1. Courses governed by articulations are not subject to the restrictions outlined in this section where programs and courses have already been benchmarked and requirements (e.g. minimum courses grades, grade point average) are specifically stated in a signed articulation agreement.

-3. Generally, courses must have been completed within the last five years to be eligible for transfer.
+3. Generally, courses must have been completed within the last five years to be eligible for transfer, discretion may be applied by the academic program area particularly in disciplines and/or course areas that are less dynamic and curriculum not likely to change frequently.

-5. Existing course equivalencies in the college and provincial database will be automatically approved.
+5. Existing course equivalencies in the College and provincial databases will be automatically approved.
 New equivalencies must be evaluated by the academic program area.

-6. Applicants who request the use of prior formal learning from an institution outside of Canada are required to have credentials assessed and authenticated by a recognized credential assessment service as determined by the College.
+6. Applicants who request the assessment of formal learning from an institution outside of Canada, towards their program of study, are required to have credentials assessed and authenticated by a recognized international credential assessment service as determined by the College.

-7. Residency requirement: The amount of transfer credit will be limited by the residency policy; each candidate must complete a minimum of 25% of their Program of Studies at the College.
-The 25% residency minimum is required for students to receive a College credential, additional residency requirements will be determined in consultation with the appropriate Associate Dean.
+7. The amount of transfer credit will be limited as defined in the Promotion and Graduation Requirements Policy; each candidate must complete a minimum of 25% of their Program of Studies at the College.
+The 25% residency minimum is required for students to receive a College credential, additional residency requirements may be determined in consultation with the appropriate Associate Dean I the program area.

-8. Application Deadline - Students must apply no later than the last day to add or drop courses for fee refund, corresponding to the tenth day of classes, of the semester pertaining to the exemption request.
-Late applications may be assessed at the discretion of the program area.
+8. Application Deadline - Students must apply for credit transfer/exemption no later than the last day to add or drop courses for fee refund, corresponding to the tenth day of classes, of the semester pertaining to the course exemption request.
+Late applications may be assessed at the discretion of the academic program area.

-9. Prior Learning Assessment – Refer to policy SS-3100-2008 for the process that is used to evaluate learning from self-directed study, work and life experiences.
+9. Refer to The Prior Learning and Recognition Policy SS-3100-2008 for the processes used to evaluate learning from self-directed study, work, and life experiences.

 7. Policy Revision Date